 Ahmed, S., Neu Young, S., DeFino, M., Franco, Z., & Nelson, D. (2017).
 Towards a practical model for community engagement: Advancing the art and science in academic health centers.
 Journal of Clinical and Translational Science, 1(5), 310-315. doi:10.1017/cts.2017.304

-Download ‘Towards a practical model for community engagement: Advancing the art and science in academic health centers,’ courtesy of Cambridge Core and the Journal of Clinical and Translational Science Towards a practical model for CE – Advancing the art and science in academic health centers.PDF
+Download ‘Towards a practical model for CE – Advancing the art and science in academic health centers,’ courtesy of Cambridge Core and the Journal of Clinical and Translational Science.

 This panel discussion was hosted by the Research Audiologist Information Support Network (RAISN) and Boys Town National Research Hospital.
 RAISN was established to provide a network to support and promote the field of research audiology and to share resources within the RAISN community.

 Effective Recruitment and Retention Strategies for Special Populations in Research focuses on community-based recruiting strategies and ethical issues and approaches to recruiting research participants via social media.
 Presenters discuss specific challenges and solutions for recruiting and retaining research participants in a variety of settings.
 Featured speakers include Holly Lynch, JD, MBE, Scott D. Rhodes, Ph.D., MPH, FAAHB, and Judy Kopun, MA.